lowlydba/sql-docs/docs/relational-databases/databases/database-properties-options-page.md

  When **False**, queries that initiate an automatic update of out-of-date statistics, wait until the updated statistics can be used in the query optimization plan.

  Setting this option to **True** has no effect unless **Auto Update Statistics** is also set to **True**.

+## Azure
+When connected to Azure SQL Database, this section has settings to control the Service Level Objective (SLO).
+The default SLO for a new database is Standard S2.

+  **Current Service Level Objective**
+  The specific SLO to use.
+Valid values are constrained by the selected edition.
+If your desired SLO value is not in the list, you can type the value.

+  **Edition**
+  The Azure SQL Database edition to use, such as Basic or Premium.
+If the edition value you need is not in the list, you can type the value, which must match the value used in Azure REST APIs.

+  **Max Size**
+  The maximum size of the database.
+If the desired size value is not in the list, you can type the value.
+Leave blank for the default size of the given edition and SLO.

 ## Containment
  In a contained database, some settings usually configured at the server level can be configured at the database level.